kaniblu/hanja-sisg/README.md

   * `minhn`, `maxhn`: minimum and maximum bounds for Hanja n-grams to consider for subword information skip-gram.
   * `pretrainedVectors`: n-grams embeddings to initialize from.

-Unfortunately, the corpus we used to train our model is unavailable from us due to license issues.
+Unfortunately, the corpus we used to train our model can't be made available due to license issues.
 Inquire corresponding authors (kangminyoo@europa.snu.ac.kr, taeuk@europa.snu.ac.kr) for more information on reproducibility.